-If the Merger is successful, it will result in the Company becoming a publicly traded company on the NASDAQ.
+If the Merger is successful, it is expected to result in the Company becoming a listed company on the Nasdaq Capital Market.

-The success of the Merger is contingent on a number of conditions including but not limited to (i) SeqLL raising funding through the public issuance of SeqLL stock ("Capital Raise") (ii) SeqLL stockholder and Board of Directors approval (iii) completion of a reverse stock split of SeqLL's common stock and (iv) approval of the proposed Merger by all parties involved.
+The success of the Merger is contingent on a number of conditions including but not limited to (i) SeqLL raising funding through the public issuance of SeqLL stock ("Capital Raise") (ii) SeqLL's shareholder and Board of Directors approval (iii) completion of a reverse stock split of SeqLL's common stock and (iv) approval of the proposed Merger by all parties involved.
+The Company has achieved the above conditions, excluding (i).

-Based on the proposed Merger Agreement, IDC and LMH would receive a cash payment of \$60,000,000 and a to be determined number of shares of SeqLL common stock that is dependent upon the number of shares of SeqLL common stock that will be sold in the Capital Raise.
+Based on the proposed Merger Agreement, IDC and LMH would receive a cash payment of \$16,250,000, 4,400,000 shares of SeqLL common stock, assuming a public offering price of \$12.50 per share, a promissory note in the aggregate principal amount of \$18,750,000 and issue to Atlantic 3,440,000 shares of common stock assuming a public offering price of \$12.50 per share.
 The cash and common stock will be distributed 90% to IDC and 10% to LMH.
-A portion of the cash proceeds received by IDC will be used to repay outstanding debt obligations including the Revolving Line of Credit and the Term Loan (see Note 8).
+A portion of the cash proceeds received by IDC will be used to repay outstanding debt obligations including the Revolving Line of Credit and the Term Note (see Note 8).

-As of June 30, 2023, this merger has not been consummated and therefore there is no accounting impact.
+As of September 30, 2023, this Merger has not been consummated and therefore there is no accounting impact.